When I first set out to get my first job, I had no grandiose illusions about money.

-I worked as a writer in publishing during the day and freelanced at night.
+I worked a full-time job during the day and freelanced at night.

 I’ve not been perfect with money by any stretch of the imagination — I’ve made plenty of mistakes, big and small — but I think I’ve done a pretty decent job of it, seeing that:

 - I have zero consumer (and by this, I mean credit card) debt.

 - My average savings rate is 60% or more on most months (I managed to hit an overall savings rate of 76% in the first half of this year, thanks to the Covid 19-induced MCO).